dereisele/tuple/README.md

 The rooms have to joined manually at this point via another client.

+Configuration using environment vars is also possible:
+- `USERNAME`
+- `PASSWORD`
+- `HOMESERVER`
+- `BROKER`

+The command line args overwrite these.

+## Docker

+There's a reproducible docker image available at `docker.eiselecloud.de/matrix/tuple`.

 ## Matrix -> MQTT

 The bridge will send all Matrix Message Events to: